jayzhou125/CS-1660-Data-Science-Toolbox/README.md

 > On click, it will take you to the log in page of Tableau Online.
 You can log in using you own Tableau account.

 **11. SonarQube & SonarScanner**
+> On click, it will take you to the page to log in.
+Type in `admin` for both the username and password to get in.

 **12. Tensorflow:**
 > On click, it will take you to a jupyter notebook page where tensorflow is pre-installed.
 And a folder named "tensorflow-tutorials" contains several example programs that utilize tensorflow.